hawtio/hawtio/BUILDING.md

     cd hawtio-web
     npm install

+If this fails it could be you need a newer [npm](https://npmjs.org/) installation.

 ### Installing global dependencies

 In order to make use of [TypeScript](http://typescriptlang.org/) you will need to install the compiler globally.
 Installing a dependency globally allows you to access the the dependency directly from your shell